 happens through continuing education offered through EAPA and its local chapters and branches.
 Take some time to review the EAPA website and become familiar with the information and resources that are available, such as

 the annual EAPA Conference and EXPO, the Pre-conference training program, and the free EAP Newsbrief.
-Visit EAP Career Central to look at the various job descriptions and learn about the qualifications and experience that
+Visit EAP Career Center to look at the various job descriptions and learn about the qualifications and experience that

 program managers and administrators are seeking in an EA professional.
 Find an EAPA chapter/branch near you and attend a meeting.
 While there, you